 - Return your legs to the starting position and repeat the process.

 You can do this exercise while wearing light ankle weights.
 Remember, using a low chair or bench will limit your overall range of motion.
 So, raise your seat or bench to begin each rep with more bend on your knees.

 Cable leg extension workouts are common leg extension alternatives that involve knee flexion and hip extension.
 This combination produces an intense quadriceps.
 Although you may not go heavy with this exercise, you will feel it working on your quad muscles.

 - Please put on your ankle cuff and attach it carefully to a low pulley cable.

-- Then stand with your back to your workout machine.
+- Then stand with your back to your Functional Trainer Machine.